James 2 is obviously talking about forensic justification. Denying this produces dead faith

 It is a fact that internal states and their external actions are inseparable in scripture.
 By denying that works are faith doing, many pastors in NZ have become the very people James warns about.
 Simply apply their logic to love, and you will see this clearly: imagine if they denied that works were part of love.
 “Be warmed, be filled,” they might say—without giving any clothes or food.

-And then, worse, they would condemn anyone who said that giving clothes and food is actually doing love, and instruct their flocks to divide from such people.
+And then, worse, they would condemn anyone who said that giving clothes and food is actually doing love, and instruct their flocks to divide from those people.

 Such a view of love is obviously defective—and so is such a view of faith.
 Again, this is explicit in James; I’m not making these analogies up, they are the ones supplied by the Holy Spirit.